veekaybee/veekaybee.github.io/content/essays/2022-01-02-favorite-books.md

 Piranesi is a wonder, a jewel of a book, suspenseful and sad and hopeful and interesting.
 It is extremely atmospheric.
 I don't want to describe it without giving it away other than to say we meet the narrator as he is in a ruined castle with the tides coming in and going out, and as the camera zooms out, we learn more and more about him as a person, and why he is in this castle.
 I have zero personal time and I read this book in one day.
 This book is a testament to the true power of fiction over us.

 [The Pyschology of Computer Programming by Gerald Weinberg](https://www.goodreads.com/book/show/1660754.The_Psychology_of_Computer_Programming) - This is a must-read for anyone working with computers and thinking about teams, team dynamics, and how to produce code.
 It covers every single thing we talk about in industry today.
-Here's a quick excerpt on psychological safety

-{{< tweet 1421631165891555330 >}}

-and here's one on benchmarking programs:

-{{< tweet 1421632728240431105 >}}

 If you can get your hands on a hardcover, do it and mark it up.